Two people working in the Cleanroom

 Mantei Center Cleanroom

 The Mantei Center Cleanroom is a central fabrication, processing, and characterization center intended to be used by a diverse campus-wide research community.
 The more than 8000 square foot facility includes areas of class 10, 100, 1000, and 10,000 cleanroom spaces.
-It includes lithography, deposition, etching, oxidation, and electrical and optical characterization tools, some of which are featured above.
+It includes lithography, deposition, etching, oxidation, and electrical and optical characterization tools.

 Cleanroom & OCMI Equipment